Audience: Developers, Nerds and all people who are interested in stuff with processors and other stuff like that.

-If you write a program, do you think in source code ?
-Or have you ever ask yourself, what really happened when you execute your program ?
+If you write a program, do you think in source code?
+Or have you ever ask yourself, what really happened when you execute your program?
 (In case it was the second, great.
-If not: think in the second way.
+If not: think in a second way.

 In fact, your computer doesn’t understand source code.
 Syntax’s like the C syntax only exists so that humans can read it.
 Your computer (CPU) only understands binary code, for example (011101101).
 Here joins the compiler to the game, it compiles your human-readable-syntax into something that is called an “assembler”.

-Oh wait, your said it would be compiled into binary code ?
+Oh wait, you said it would be compiled into binary code?
 Are you kidding me ?? – No, it is only another abstraction that makes it possible to read it.
-Assembler is a collection from machine code instructions that makes it possible to read stuff like “01010101” as “mov” “oder” “push”.
+Assembler is a collection from machine code instructions that make it possible to read stuff like “01010101” as “move”, “oder”, “push”.

 Let’s see how the compile task is working